zkamvar/statistical-experimental-design/episodes/01-introduction.md

 understanding variability, and drawing meaningful inferences, participants will be equipped with the knowledge and skills for data-driven decision-making.

-Statistics is the collection, analysis, interpretation, and communication of data.

 Experimental design aims to describe and explain variation in natural systems by intervening to affect that variation directly.